WB asks Railways not to send Shramik Special trains to state till May 26 in view of Cyclone Amphan

 West Bengal Chief Minister Mamata Banerjee has asked the Railway Ministry not to send Shramik Special trains to the state till May 26 in view of Cyclone Amphan.
 The letter from West Bengal Chief Secretary Rajiva Sinha to Chairman of Railway board V K Yadav dated May 22, stated that the state has been severely impacted by Super Cyclone Amphan on May 20-21 which caused extensive damage to the infrastructure.

 "As the district administrations are involved in relief and rehabilitation works, it will not be possible to receive special trains for the next few days.
-It is, therefore, requested that no train should be sent to West Bengal till May 26," she said.
+It is, therefore, requested that no train should be sent to West Bengal till May 26," the letter from the Bengal government has said.
 At least 86 people in West Bengal have died due to Cyclone Amphan.
 With normal life thrown out of gear by the region's worst weather disaster, the authorities have been scrambling to restore normalcy.

 West Bengal has received the least number of Shramik Special trains since such service began to ferry migrant laborers back home amid the coronavirus-forced lockdown.
 In fact, Home Minister Amit Shah in a letter had alleged that Bengal was not allowing its migrants to return.
 Later, it was decided that the consent of the destination state was not required to operate these trains.